Green Fingers Privacy Notice

 Your information rights

-Please see our overarching Privacy Notice for further contact details and if you have a complaint about your information rights.
+Please see our overarching Privacy Notice or further contact details and if you have a complaint about your information rights.

 Changes to this notice

 We keep this Privacy Notice under regular review and we will place any updates on this web page.
-This Notice was last updated on 12 February 2019.
+This notice was last updated on 27 June 2024.

 Was this page useful?